A Tale in the Desert

 A Tale in the Desert (ATITD) is a massively multiplayer online roleplaying game (MMORPG) set in Ancient Egypt.
-The initial software download and all new content are free, with a monthly subscription required to play beyond the first 48 hours.
+The initial software download and all new content are free, with a monthly subscription required to play beyond the first 24 hours.

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated A Tale in the Desert for "Massively Mutliplayer/Persistent World Game of the Year".

 Gameplay

 A Tale in the Desert is a social MMORPG which does not include combat.
 Instead, a variety of social activities provide for the basis of most interaction in the game.
 The game's main focuses are building, community, research and personal or group challenges called "Tests".
 ATITD has a global foregame, midgame, and endgame: on average so far, every year and a half the game ends, achievements are tabulated, and a new "Telling" begins, with certain modifications requested by the player base, or by arbitrary developer choice.
 To be clear about this, the game actually ends; a wipe is performed, and the game (and all players) start from scratch using the mechanism that it is now a couple of player generations removed.
 Within a Telling, players can write, introduce, and pass laws (including player bans), and make feature requests.

 There is an in-game economy, including an amount of regional or global trade; however, there is no official, backed currency.
 Players can mint their own currencies but these have never had widespread adoption.
 Additionally, there are sufficient activities to be learned and performed that it is considered exceedingly difficult to be a Jack of all trades: this too leads itself to a much more social aspect.

 A recurring theme is a "welcoming island" which established players can enter at any time: this allows them to train new players at their own leisure, and introduce them to the specifics of the game.
 After completing a series of tasks given to them, players may make their way to the mainland and begin the real game.